 5. Approximate Numbers

 Approximate numbers arise from measurement or calculation.
 We can never perform a completely accurate measurement with a ruler, tape measure or thermometer.
-There is always some inaccuracy involved.
+There is always some inaccuracy involved, since we can always get a more accurate answer if we use a ruler (or other measuring device) with smaller units.

 Significant Digits

-Significant digits give an indication of the accuracy of a number.
-A digit which is 0 is significant if it is not a place holder.
+A zero digit is significant if it is not a place holder.
 [Another way of thinking about this is that the number of significant digits is the number of digits we write when we write the number in scientific notation].

 (Assume all numbers are measurements)